Learn more about our news and special events, both here at the marina or out and about on Vancouver Island and the Gulf Islands.

 Ice Fishing – refers to fishing with lines and hooks through a small opening in a frozen body of water.

 Jigging – a popular style of angling in which a jig is the chosen type of fishing lure.
-A jig consists of a hook molded into a lead sinker that is covered by a soft coloured rubber.
+A jig consists of a hook moulded into a lead sinker that is covered by a soft coloured rubber.

 Kayak Fishing – this angling technique refers to fishing off the side of a kayak.
 Special considerations must be made on what equipment to carry, and how it will be fitted to the small-sized vessel.